 Fallout 4 has had its mods arrive on consoles for every player on the console to enjoy and take pleasure in all the mods available to them.
-If you are not familiar with load orders and account linking, adding mods in Fallout 4 is going to be a hard nut to crack for you.
+If you are unfamiliar with load orders and account linking, adding mods in Fallout 4 will be a hard nut to crack for you.
 This is a guide on how to install and embed mods for Fallout 4 in consoles (PlayStation 4 and Xbox One).

 How to Install Mods on Fallout 4 on Consoles